pbs/resty/doc/index.rst

 Welcome to resty's documentation!
 =================================

-:mod:`resty` is a library that allows you to easily write API interactions.
+:mod:`resty` library provides user-friendly abstractions that allows you to easily write API interactions.
-This documentation provides guidance on how to install and use the library.
+This documentation contains guidance on how to install and use the library.

 Contents: